-Catalonia, a region in Northeastern Spain, is know for its very own distinctive cuisine.
-Throughout history, Roman, Moorish, and New World influences infused the area with new and unique ingredients.
+Catalonia, a region in Northeastern Spain, is known for its very own distinctive cuisine.
 It was the Moors who introduced the cultivation of almonds, citrus fruits, eggplant and spinach and the use of spices like cumin, nutmeg, saffron, and black pepper.
 Today, Catalan dishes are known for the way they combine savory and sweet ingredients and their unique pairing of spices.

 Here I have chard from Urban Eden Farm and a few leftover beet tops that needed to be used up.
 Remember, the more tender the green, the less time it will take to wilt.
 Sturdier beet tops and kale will take longer, while spinach will wilt within minutes.